Bikilaketema/Bookstore/README.md

 - Browse through the available books, search for specific titles or authors, and add books to your shopping cart.
 - Proceed to the checkout process to complete your purchase.
 - If you have purchased a book, you can access the online reading feature and enjoy reading the book directly on the website.
 - As an admin, you can log in to the admin panel and manage the books available on the website.
-You can add new books or remove existing ones...[Currently, Admins are added to the database manually using the create admin account endpoint].
+You can add new books and users, remove existing ones...[Currently, Admins are added to the database manually using the create admin account endpoint].

-# Contributing 🧑🏽‍💼

-We welcome contributions to the BB Online Bookshop!
-Please see our [contribution file](CONTRIBUTING.md) for more information on how to get started.

 ## Authors ✍️
 [Bikila Ketema](https://twitter.com/bikilaketema)

 [Bekalu Endrias ](https://twitter.com/bekaluendrias)

-## License 🪪

-BB Online Bookshop is licensed under the [MIT LICENSE](LICENSE).